Where do you stand on this hot button topic within the territory of addiction?

 Sounds great, right?

-But, as SAMHSA (the Substance Abuse and Mental Health Services Administration) writes in an article in April of this year: “A common misconception associated with MAT is that it substitutes one drug for another.”
+But, as SAMHSA (the Substance Abuse and Mental Health Services Administration) writes in an article in April of 2022: “A common misconception associated with MAT is that it substitutes one drug for another.”

 And I’ve seen this first hand.

 Well, at the beginning, when I first heard about this option from my partner, I was a little confused.
 Isn’t that exactly what it does?
 Are you still getting high from it?
 Doesn’t that mean you aren’t completely sober?

 And it did turn out that in the past, he would get it from unreliable sources and with no supervision so yes, it did end up being used for negative purposes.

 So when, after those episodes, he decided to go on methadone treatment, I was doubtful.

 Why was it going to work this time?